zuplo/docs/docs/handlers/custom-handler.md

 sidebar_label: Custom Handler
 ---

-As an API gateway, the Request Handler is the most important part of a zup.
+As an API gateway, the Request Handler is the most important part of a Zuplo project.
 A request handler is a module with an export that fulfills the following type definition (typescript):

 ```ts
 export type RequestHandler = (